 Q-bital’s mobile operating rooms can be set up within a short space of time to offer a significant increase in capacity at the same site as the main hospital, a solution which has a number of benefits compared to outsourcing.
 There is less disruption for patients, as they are attending the same site and dealing with the same staff, and the hospital retains control of the entire patient pathway.

-A mobile theatre can also provide temporary replacement capacity during the refurbishment of existing theatres, or a temporary capacity boost during periods of high patient demand.
+A mobile room can also provide temporary replacement capacity during the refurbishment of existing rooms, or a temporary capacity boost during periods of high patient demand.

 The new mobile facilities have laminar flow, and as such are suitable for most procedure types, including those with the highest waiting lists such as cataract surgery, hip replacements, knee replacements and joint revisions.
 As well as an operating room, the new laminar flow rooms will have an anaesthetic room, a 2-bed recovery area, a scrub area, and utility and changing areas, and are designed with the needs of the user in mind.